Standard terms and conditions

 Fees and charges for the provision of the images

-Highways England policy is to provide the images to Licensees for use and re-use without levying a fee for this service but it reserves the right to levy a fee in the future in accordance with Government policy and guidelines.
-Licensees fall into two categories with respect to the Secretary of State for Transport recovering the direct costs incurred by Highways England in providing the Licensee with a connection to the telecommunications system and facilitating access to the images according to the Licensees licensed purpose(s) and corporate commercial benefit(s):
+Our policy is to provide the images to Licensees for use and re-use without levying a fee for this service but it reserves the right to levy a fee in the future in accordance with Government policy and guidelines.
+Licensees fall into two categories with respect to the Secretary of State for Transport recovering the direct costs incurred by us in providing the Licensee with a connection to the telecommunications system and facilitating access to the images according to the Licensees licensed purpose(s) and corporate commercial benefit(s):

 - no charge is levied to recover marginal direct costs for -

-- Statutory Bodies that are Highways England's operational partners
+- Statutory Bodies that are National Highways operational partners

 - marginal direct costs are chargeable for -